skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

-# Step 1: Add basic repository protection
+# Step 1: Protect your code

-_It's been a busy month at Mergington High!
+It's been a busy month at Mergington High!
 Your simple website for managing extra-curricular activities has really taken off.
-What started as a basic signup form for the Chess Club has grown into the go-to place for all club activities. 📚✨_
+What started as a basic sign-up form for a few activities has grown into the go-to place for half the school activities. 📚✨

-_Principal Martinez was so impressed with your work that they announced at the last staff meeting that ALL clubs should start using the website.
-While this is exciting, you're a bit nervous - the last thing you want is an accidental change breaking the system right before the big Fall Activities Fair! 😰_
+Principal Martinez was so impressed with your work that they announced at the last staff meeting that ALL clubs should start using the website.
+While this is exciting, you're a bit nervous - the last thing you want is an accidental change breaking the system right before the big Fall Activities Fair! 😰

 ## Theory

 When more teachers start helping with the Mergington High activities website, it's important to add some safeguards.
-GitHub provides several ways to protect your repository:
+Thankfully, GitHub provides several ways to protect your repository:

-1. `.gitignore` - This special file tells Git which files it should NOT track, like:
+1. **`.gitignore`** - This special file tells Git which files it should NOT track, like:

    - Temporary files that your code creates while running
    - Secret configuration files with sensitive information
    - System files that other developers don't need

-2. Repository settings - These control who can:
+2. **Repository Rulesets** - These provide safeguards to limit:
-   - Push code directly to important branches
+   - Pushing code directly to important branches
-   - Delete or rename branches
+   - Deleting or renaming branches
-   - Force push (which can overwrite history)
+   - Force pushing (which can overwrite history)

-> ❕ **Important:** While it might seem restrictive to add these protections, they actually help everyone contribute more confidently.
-It's like having clear hallway rules at Mergington High - they don't stop students from getting to class, they help everyone move safely!
+   - (and much more)

 ## Activity 1: Create a .gitignore file for the club website